multilateralism-challenges/multilateralism-challenges.github.io/_pages/publications.md

 Research Papers
 ======
+Miguel Mikelli Ribeiro, Antonio Pires.
+Mass atrocities, peace operations, and the UNSC: How responsive is the UN Security Council to atrocity events through peacekeeping mandates?.
+International Peacekeeping, 2023.
+[Link](https://doi.org/10.1080/13533312.2023.2286552)

+Rafael Mesquita, Antonio Pires.
+The references of the nations: Introducing a corpus of UN General Assembly resolutions since 1946 and their citation network.
+Journal of Peace Research, 2023.
+[Link](https://doi.org/10.1093/isr/viac058)

+Rafael Mesquita.
+The Road Most Traveled by: Three Hypotheses about Influential Norms at the United Nations General Assembly Identified by Main Path Analysis.
+Global Governance, 2023.

 Lucas Feitosa, Rafael Mesquita, Access, Technology, and Transition: Mapping the Themes of the Debate on Energy at the United Nations General Assembly (2000-2020), Brazilian Political Science Review Volume 17, Number 3, e0002, 2023.
 [Link](https://brazilianpoliticalsciencereview.org/article/access-technology-and-transition-mapping-the-themes-of-the-debate-on-energy-at-the-united-nations-general-assembly-2000-2020/)

 Rafael Mesquita, Antonio Pires, What Are UN General Assembly Resolutions for?
 Four Views on Parliamentary Diplomacy, International Studies Review, Volume 25, Issue 1, March 2023, viac058, [DOI](https://doi.org/10.1093/isr/viac058)